 While The Musical Theater Research Project confirms the 1891 date but also states that it was Anna Boyd who originally played the widow.
 One answer may be that the show which played 657 performances on Broadway (almost 2 years) was such a hit that several road companies toured the country while a second New York production was brought in to play simultaneously with the original.
 Hopefully, some knowledgeable reader can solve this mystery?

-One thing's certain, A Trip to Chinatown toured for years, establishing the show's ongoing attraction for all those future Dollys -- with or without an Irish brogue.
+One thing's certain, A Trip to Chinatown toured for years, establishing the show's ongoing attraction for all those future Dollys — with or without Jewish accents or an Irish brogue.

 My step has a spring and a drive